aws-samples/aws-appsync-iot-core-realtime-dashboard/README.md

 1. The sensor component is developed with the AWS IoT Device SDK for JavaScript.
 The sensors are registered as _Things_ in IoT Core and publish random values to the Cloud on a configurable frequency.
 Metadata about each sensor, such as its geolocation, is stored in a _Thing Shadow_.

-2. A rule in IoT Core subscribes to the message topic and forwards the JSON payload to a Lambda function and the IoT Analytics pipeline.
+2. Rules in IoT Core subscribe to the message topic and forward the JSON payload to a Lambda function and the IoT Analytics pipeline.

 3. The Node.js Lambda function executes a GraphQL mutation in AppSync.
 The mutation saves the sensor's value in DynamoDB and broadcasts the value in real-time to the web dashboard.
 The Lambda function uses an IAM role and policy to obtain permissions to interact with AppSync.